Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Apply to: Ally or opponent revealed cards

 Effect: Prevents a card from being destroyed for the remainder of the game.
+It does not protect from anything else.

 Duration: Permanent